 - Terms in operating agreements, bylaws, and partnership agreements

 - Ownership changes (to or from immediate family members, a spouse, an entity, other individuals, etc.)

 Once approved, SBA continuously monitors the firm to ensure that the company is still controlled by socially disadvantaged individuals.
 Generally, any change must be submitted and approved by SBA before the enterprise can change control.
 A firm can be terminated from the program by not gaining SBA’s approval before any change in control.

 Firms owned by an entity have different SDB requirements and generally the entity must show control of the firm.
 Eligible entities include Certified Development Companies and companies owned by American Indians, Native Alaskans and Native Hawaiians.
 However, entity-owned firms can have more than one firm approved into the program.
 There are limits on owning more than one firm admitted into the 8(a) Business Development program where majority ownership is by an individual.

 Call Our SBA Program Lawyers and Consultants

-For help and legal counsel or consulting on your qualifications compared to the SBA’s social economic disadvantage status, call our 8a certification consultants at 1-866-601-5518 for a FREE initial consultation.
+For help and legal counsel or consulting on your qualifications compared to the SBA’s social economic disadvantage status, call our 8a status consultants at 1-866-601-5518 for a FREE initial consultation.